raymondkiu/fastq-info/README.md

 $ ./fastqinfo-2.0.sh -r INSERT_SIZE R1.fastq R2.fastq ASSEMBLY.fasta
 ```
 ### Inputs
 You will need R1 and R2 raw fastq files (paired-end) and a genome assembly (draft genome will do) to compute the coverage, or sequencing depth (X).
+This is based on the fact that Illumina raw fastq files have the same insert size for every read.
 - Additionally you will need the insert size (or read length) for the fastq files, to quickly generate this:
 ```
 $ head -n 2 R1.fastq |tail -n 2|wc -c